Melissa Strilecki

 for our poems.
 Admit: I don’t want to choke but I want

-.
+your hands on my throat.
 Bake you pumpkin pie.
 Sing you

 lullabies.
 Carve ruby canyons in your thighs.